jaspector

 Monday - Friday, 8:00 AM - 5:00 PM Mountain Time

-Typical inspection sequence: Typical sequence for new single-family construction: Foundation/footing, Underground plumbing and electrical, Retaining wall (if applicable), Framing/structural, WUI construction compliance inspection, Rough plumbing (NM CID), Rough mechanical/HVAC rough-in, Rough electrical (NM CID), Insulation, Drywall, Final building/Certificate of Completion (Village), Final electrical, plumbing, mechanical (NM CID), Certificate of Occupancy (NM CID)
+Typical sequence: Typical sequence for new single-family construction: Foundation/footing, Underground plumbing and electrical, Retaining wall (if applicable), Framing/structural, WUI construction compliance inspection, Rough plumbing (NM CID), Rough mechanical/HVAC rough-in, Rough electrical (NM CID), Insulation, Drywall, Final building/Certificate of Completion (Village), Final electrical, plumbing, mechanical (NM CID), Certificate of Occupancy (NM CID)

 For projects with significant retaining walls or cut/fill operations, an inspector and/or the project engineer of record may need to be present at key phases.
 Confirm special inspection requirements with the Building Division during plan review.